xAstroBoy/AstroLoader/README.md

 force_quit = false
 # Disables the start screen.
 Equivalent to the '--melonloader.disablestartscreen' launch option
 disable_start_screen = false
-# Starts the dotnet debugger on Windows or wait until one is attached on other OSes (only for Il2Cpp games).
+# Starts the dotnet debugger on Windows and wait it is attached or just wait until one is attached without launch on other OSes (only for Il2Cpp games).
 Equivalent to the '--melonloader.launchdebugger' launch option
 launch_debugger = false
 # Sets the loader theme.
 Currently, the only available themes are "Normal" and "Lemon".
 Equivalent to the '--melonloader.consolemode' launch option (0 for Normal, 4 for Lemon)
 theme = "Normal"